 Tip: If using a raw chicken breast, this is the time to cook the chicken.
-Season the chicken pieces with salt and pepper and add to the chorizo-oiled pan with a little extra olive oil, if needed.
+Cut the chicken breast into small dice, then season the chicken pieces with salt and pepper and add to the chorizo-oiled pan with a little extra olive oil, if needed.
 Cook until the chicken has browned and cooked through.
 Remove the chicken pieces and add to the waiting chorizo bowl.
 Add a little more olive oil to the pan if needed, before proceeding to the next step.

 To the paprika-infused fat in the pan, add the diced onion and swiss chard stems with a pinch of salt and pepper.
 Cook for about 10 minutes, stirring occasionally, until softened.
 Add the minced garlic and cook for a minute or two, then pour in the Marsala and let it reduce.
 Return the chorizo to the pan and add the diced cooked chicken with a little salt and pepper.
 Turn the heat off and leave to cool.